Driving School Insurance

 Personal injury insurance – You, more than most people are at risk of being in a car accident (while teaching a learner driver).
 In the event, an injury puts you out of action for a few months and you can’t work, this will cover your mortgage and other living costs.

-Tips on getting the best value driving school insurance
+Tips on getting the best value insurance policy

 - Always compare quotes, since they can differ quite markedly between insurance companies.